JaredB11856/overtime/README.md

 - X Icons from Font Awesome
 - X Update the styles for forms

-## Refactor TODOS:
+##  TODOS:
-- X Refactor user association integration test in post_spec
+- Integrate vlidation for phone attr in User: